 |Nikon D810« »||optical||Y||3.2||1229||fixed||n||1/8000s||5.0||Y||n||Nikon D810|

 |Nikon D4« »||optical||Y||3.2||921||fixed||n||1/8000s||11.0||n||n||Nikon D4|

 One difference between the cameras concerns the presence of an on-board flash.
 The D700 has one, while the 1D Mark IV does not.
 While the built-in flash of the D700 is not very powerful, it can at times be useful as a fill-in light.

-Concerning the storage of imaging data, both the 1D Mark IV and the D700 write their files to Compact Flash cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D700 uses Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D700 only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs Nikon D700

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D700 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D Mark IV»||Y||stereo||-||Y||-||mini||2.0||-||-||-||Canon 1D Mark IV|